quantum-bitss/quantum-bitss.github.io/_pages/about.md

 🔥News
 ======
--[2025.2] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) has been released on ArXiv.
+-[2025.2] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) on Diffusion Backdoor has been released on ArXiv.
+Our code is available at [GitHub](https://github.com/linweiii/BackdoorDM).

 -[2024.12] My first acdemic paper on audio backdoor defense was accepted by [ICASSP 2025](https://2025.ieeeicassp.org/).
+Thanks to all my co-authors!

--[2024.12] I finished my Software Development Intern at ZTE Corporation.
+-[2024.12] I completed my Software Development Intern at ZTE Corporation.
+Thanks to all my mentors and co-workers!

+-[2024.9] I joined Data Mangement Group at ZTE Corporation as a Software Development Intern, focusing on the development of a Data Agent.

 Publication
 ======